a-rosenberg/cookbook/recipes/shakshuka.md

 - 28oz san marzano tomatoes
 - 1 can chickpeas; drained and rinsed
 - 6 or 7 eggs
-- 1 handful of chopped parsley
+- 1 handful of chopped parsley; can also used chopped cilantro or thinly sliced green onion as garnish
 - 1/4 cup crumbled feta
 - olive oil and pepper to finsih